-Cell function modulates cell morphology.
-ECIS is capable of detecting and quantifying morphology changes in the sub-nanometer to micrometer range.
-In ECIS a small alternating current (I) is applied across the electrode pattern at the bottom of the ECIS arrays (direct current cannot be used).
+ECIS® uses a small non-invasive alternating current (I) that is applied across the electrode pattern at the bottom of the ECIS arrays (direct current cannot be used).
 This results in a potential (V) across the electrodes which is measured by the ECIS instrument.
 The impedance (Z) is determined by Ohm’s law Z = V/I.

 When cells are added to the ECIS Arrays and attach to the electrodes, they act as insulators increasing the impedance.
 As cells grow and cover the electrodes, the current is impeded in a manner related to the number of cells covering the electrode, the morphology of the cells and the nature of the cell attachment.
 When cells are stimulated to change their function, the accompanying changes in cell morphology alter the impedance.
 The data generated is impedance versus time.

 Why are multiple AC frequencies important?
 To understand why AC frequency is important in ECIS® we have to consider how frequency affects the current paths with cell-covered electrodes.
 The measured impedance is made up of two components: capacitance and resistance.
 At relatively high AC frequencies (> 32,000 Hz) more current capacitively couples directly through the insulating cell membranes.
 At relatively low frequencies (≤ 4,000 Hz) most of the current flows in the solution channels under and between adjacent cells.
 The high frequency impedance is more affected by cell-coverage making it useful for measuring cell growth rates and cytotoxicity, whereas the low frequency responds more strongly to changes in the spaces either under or between the cells allowing for barrier function and attachment quantification.